 A few years later, I decided to stamp a special message on a jewelry gift for a beloved cousin, and I dug though my craft room looking for my mouse pad.
 I ordered my sterling-silver blanks from Beaducation; I even traced my blank on a piece of paper a few times and used the metal stamps in ink like rubber stamps to practice stamping, design placement, and letter spacing on the drawn blanks.
 (Yep, I thought I was so clever!)

-I’d at least been smart enough to order a backup silver stamping blank, and since it was almost time to give the gift, I had the second one engraved professionally and gave up on metal stamping for awhile, assuming the planets were in the third moon or some such that day and it just didn’t work out.
+I’d at least been smart enough to order a backup silver stamping blank.
+Since it was almost time to give my cousin the gift, I had the second one engraved professionally and gave up on metal stamping for a while, assuming the planets were in the third moon or something that day and it just didn’t work out.

 Fast forward to my time in the jewelry-making world.
-None of the articles I saw about metal stamping said anything about using a rubber mat when stamping–and then I realized why!
+None of the articles I saw about metal stamping said anything about using a rubber mat when stamping.
+Suddenly, I realized why!
 The rubber diffuses the metal stamp’s impact on the blank.
-It’s too soft for stamping on hard jewelry-making metals (which is why I didn’t learn this lesson earlier, while stamping on craft metals)–they need a hard surface behind them in order to produce a crisp, deep impression from the stamp.
+It’s too soft for stamping on hard jewelry-making metals (which is why I didn’t learn this lesson earlier, while stamping on craft metals).
+They need a hard surface behind them in order to produce a crisp, deep impression from the stamp.

-Stand and hammer directly and firmly once, striking the stamp hard enough to create a good strong impression in the metal.
 Position the stamp, make sure it’s where you want it, and whack it!
-Avoid hitting the stamp more than once or you risk moving the stamp–and moving it even a smidge can create a blurred or double stamped image.
+Swing your hammer directly and firmly just once, striking the stamp hard enough to create a good strong impression in the metal.
+Avoid hitting the stamp more than once or you risk moving the stamp; moving it even a smidge can create a blurred or double stamped image.

-Thanks to Sara Richardson for these last metal stamping tips:
+Special thanks to Sara Richardson for these last two metal stamping tips: